-- 1. All officers, regardless of assignment, will be eligible for the vehicle program subject to the limitations set forth below. - 2.
-With the following exceptions, an officer's domicile must be in Montgomery County to be eligible for the PPV program. - a.
-Officers in the Centralized Tactical Section and Canine Section, who live within 15 miles of the County line, shall be assigned a vehicle for "to and from" use only. - b.
-[Vacant] - 3.
-Officers will become eligible for permanent vehicle assignment after satisfactorily completing probation in the PO I rank.
-Vehicles will be assigned to eligible officers as the
+- 1. All officers, regardless of assignment, will be eligible for the vehicle program subject to the limitations set forth below.

+- 2. With the following exceptions, an officer's domicile must be in Montgomery County to be eligible for the PPV program.

+- a.
+Officers in the Centralized Tactical Section and Canine Section, who live within 15 miles of the County line, shall be assigned a vehicle for "to and from" use only.

+- b.
+[Vacant]

+- 3. Officers will become eligible for permanent vehicle assignment after satisfactorily completing the field training and evaluation program.
+Vehicles will be assigned to eligible officers as the vehicles become available.
+Vehicles shall not be assigned to any officers who reside out of county unless the list of eligible officers who reside in county is satisfied.

+- 4. All officers will be assigned marked police vehicles with the below-listed exceptions.
+This list may be changed upon the mutual agreement of the department and the union.

+- a.
+Investigative Services Bureau

+- b.
+Management Services Bureau (except recruiters)

+- c.
+Special Assignment Teams

+- d.
+Tactical Section

+- e.
+Internal Affairs Division

+- f.
+Public Information Division

+- g.
+District Court Liaison [See MOA: March 26, 2008.]

+- h.
+Centralized PCAT-fifty (50) percent not to exceed eight (8) unmarked vehicles

+- i.
+District DCAT Sergeants

+- j.
+District Patrol Investigative Units (PIU)

+- k.
+Managed Search Operations (MSOT)

+- 1. Emergency Services Unit (ESU)

+- m.
+Alcohol Initiatives Unit (AIU)

+- n.
+Collison Reconstruction Unit (CRU)

-- vehicles become available.
-Vehicles shall not be assigned to any officers who reside out of County unless the list of eligible officers who reside in County is satisfied. - 4.
-All officers will be assigned marked police vehicles with the below-listed exceptions.
-This list may be changed upon the mutual agreement of the department and the union. - a.
-Investigative Services Bureau (except Collision Reconstruction Unit, Special Operations Division and Alcohol Initiatives Section, who are assigned marked vehicles) - b.
-Management Services Bureau (except recruiters) - c.
-Special Assignment Teams - d.
-Tactical Section - e.
-Office of Internal Affairs - f.
-Office of Media Services - g.
-District Court Liaison - h.
-Centralized PCAT-fifty (50) percent not to exceed eight (8) unmarked vehicles - 5.
-Two lists of officers, arranged by seniority as defined in Article 12 Seniority of this Agreement, will be established and used to determine the order of eligibility for assigned vehicles.
+- 5. Two lists of officers, arranged by seniority as defined in Article 12 Seniority of this Agreement, will be established and used to determine the order of eligibility for assigned vehicles.
 One list will be maintained for marked vehicles and a separate list will be maintained for unmarked vehicles.
 The lists will be updated as promotions and transfers take effect and will be provided to the FOP on a monthly basis.
 Officers with equal seniority will be assigned a vehicle pursuant to Article 12 Seniority.